HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/skill-settings.md

 ### Example settings file

-To see it in action, lets look at a simple example from the [Mycroft Date-Time Skill](https://github.com/MycroftAI/skill-date-time).
+To see it in action, lets look at a simple example from the [Chatterbox Date-Time Skill](https://github.com/ChatterboxAI/skill-date-time).
 First using the JSON syntax as a `settingsmeta.json` file:

 ```javascript
 {